thinkpad20/f-C-/README.md

 So we can see that if we imagine including a "typedef List* list;" statement to our C code, then we are effectively modeling (assuming the dereferencing is automatic) the list type in functional C.

 Now let's try to implement some fundamental list operations.
-We'll start by restating our definition of list in functional C.
+We'll take the expression data.type to be a boolean expression which evaluates to true if the data is of the specified type.

 ```
+// (Restatement)
 data list!auto {
 	empty()
 	cons(auto head, list!auto tail)